veeneck/ryan.blog/content/blog/getting-started.md

 3. In Forestry settings, publish to GitHub pages repo
 4. Sync GitHub pages repo to Netlify instead of original repo
 5. Pull from GitHub down to local machine and run dat .  in terminal

+Entire process is easier for non techies...a bit slower for tech.
+Cache seems to clear faster on Netlify than Github, but I didn't run official test.

+Question: Can a local .dat watch the website an update itself to avoid step 5?